 Ask a COVID-19 Question

-Health Alert – COVID-19 Cases Still on the Rise in Cameroon, U. S. Embassy Yaounde, Cameroon (June 1, 2020)
+Health Alert – Update on Entering or Exiting Cameroon – U. S. Embassy Yaounde, Cameroon (July 16, 2020)

 For Emergency American Citizen Services, please contact us at YaoundeACS@state.gov.

 - Consult the CDC website for the most up-to-date information.